 - Buses on the island are infrequent and slow

-- Bol is the most popular place for tourists with most facilities, and the nicest beaches.
-If sleepy villages aren't your cup of tea, head straight to Bol (and vice verse).
+- Bol is the most popular place for tourists with the most facilities, and the nicest beaches.
+If sleepy villages aren't your cup of tea, head straight to Bol (and vice versa).

 Do you plan to visit the Brač Island?
 Have you already visited it?
 Did you find the information here useful?
 Let us know in the comments below.